hajame/fullstackopen-2019.github.io/src/content/osa2/part2c.md

 <!-- Huomaa, että aiemmin käynnistetty json-server tulee olla sammutettuna, muuten seuraa ongelmia -->

-NB: the previously started json-server must be terminated before staring a new one, otherwise there will be trouble
+NB: the previously started json-server must be terminated before staring a new one, otherwise there will be trouble.

 ![](../images/2/15b.png)